kahawai-sre/msdndevtest/README.md

 13. Grant the new users an ADO RBAC role(s)
 14. Optionally change the ADO organisation owner
 15. Optionally enable Azure Devops for AAD Conditional Access integration (Under Security => Policies). __Ensure there is an AAD CA policy with a rule allowing your access before you do this!__

-## Connect Azure DevOps to the new Azure AD tenant, retaining MSDN Enterprise license

 # Prep local dev-test environment - Assumes Windows 10 Version 1903 or higher, with Build 18362 or higher